nextcloud/documentation/developer_manual/client_apis/OCS/ocs-openapi.rst

 Install psalm in your app as explained in `<https://psalm.dev/docs/running_psalm/installation>`_.

+You need to have at least psalm ``5.9.0``.
+Previous versions contain a bug which will make it impossible for the changes outlined in this tutorial to work.

 Install and enable the required extensions as explained in :ref:`Required PHP extensions <psalm-php-extensions>`.

 Setup the following issue handlers in the psalm config (see `<https://psalm.dev/docs/running_psalm/dealing_with_code_issues>`_ for a tutorial):